-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future, provided the current additional grants for Teachers' pay and pension contributions continue at the current level.
+After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future provided the current additional Supplementary Schools grant continue at the current level.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.